Uber Copter goes public in NYC, here's what it's like

 And what about other routes?
 Eric Allison, head of Uber Elevate, told me that they're looking at other ways to deploy Uber Copter, but for now the Manhattan-JFK route is all that's in the cards.
 The company hopes to deploy its broader Uber Elevate service in 2023, but until then, if you need to get to JFK in a hurry and your travel budget allows it, Uber Copter is here and it's well worth the premium.

-Discuss: Uber Copter goes public in NYC -- here's what it's like
+Discuss: Uber Copter goes public in New York -- here's what it's like

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.